 The initial climb was undeniably intense.
 Straight uphill, one of the more "in shape" members of our party confessed that he was already winded.
 As a result we took a brief rest.
 Shortly after recovering our winded lungs we came upon a section of the trail with several inches of snow.

-One of the more distinct memory's that I have of the initial part of this hike was a cave that was carved out of snow by a bear that Sal had pointed out.
+One of the more distinct memory's that I have of the initial part of this hike was a cave that was

 Here it was mid June and I was laboriously trudging through several inches of snow admiring bear caves.
 Where the hell was I, this is so foreign?